 This section contains links to online NDSS resources that may be useful for health professionals in supporting people with diabetes.
-You can also see the state and territory diabetes organisations websites, by clicking here.
-They conduct health professional education for primary care, support workers and NDSS Access Points.
+State and territory diabetes organisations conduct health professional education for primary care, support workers and NDSS Access Points.

 Diabetes and Emotional Health Handbook